View this map larger (pdf)

-Rutgers University in Newark is a 38-acre oasis in the midst of New Jersey’s largest city.
-More than 35,000 undergraduate and graduate students attend classes in Newark’s downtown area and University Heights district - home to four public higher education institutions: Rutgers University, New Jersey Institute of Technology, University of Medicine and Dentistry of New Jersey, and Essex County College.
+Rutgers University in Newark spans two campuses -- the Rutgers University-Newark campus and the Rutgers Biomedical and Health Sciences campus at Newark -- in the midst of New Jersey’s largest city.
+More than 35,000 undergraduate and graduate students attend classes in Newark’s downtown area and University Heights district -- home to three public higher education institutions: Rutgers University, New Jersey Institute of Technology, and Essex County College.

-Explore more about the city of Newark on these pages:
+Explore more of the city of Newark on these pages:

 - Road Trip!
 Destination: Newark, TribLive: Lifestyles